 Mardi Gras is from January through March.
 St Patrick’s Day is typically celebrated over two weekends in March with four parades around the city.
 The New Orleans Jazz & Heritage Festival is another popular spring festival at the end of April featuring live music, Cajun and creole food, crafts and more.

-Few facts about New Orleans:
+a Few facts about New Orleans

 Much of the tourism in New Orleans revolves around the food and booze scene, and for good reason.
 A number of famous chefs got their start in New Orleans, including the Food Network’s Emeril Lagasse, Susan Spicer of Bayona, Donald Link of Herbsainte, and John Besh of Domenica.
-There are no strict open container laws in the city so if you don’t finish your drink somewhere, just ask for a to-go cup.
+There are no strict open container laws in the city, so if you don’t finish your drink somewhere, just ask for a to-go cup.

 New Orleans is also known to be the place where voodoo was introduced into the US.
 One of the most prominent figures of New Orleans was Marie Laveau, an oracle who performed numerous exorcisms and voodoo rituals and who became widely known as the Voodoo Queen back in the 1800s.

 Jazz was also born in New Orleans.
-Famous singers like Louis Armstrong once lived in New Orleans and the deep Jazz heritage can be seen all over the city with jazz clubs and performers on every corner.
+Famous singers like Louis Armstrong once lived in New Orleans, and the deep jazz heritage can be seen all over the city with jazz clubs and performers on every corner.

 Breakfast at The Green Goddess

-New Orleans is a culinary destination so don’t be afraid of trying something new on your trip whether it be raw oysters or alligator.
+New Orleans is a culinary destination, so don’t be afraid of trying something new on your trip whether it be raw oysters or alligator.
 Start the day with a hearty breakfast at the Green Goddess in the French Quarter.
 Nestled in Exchange Alley, the Green Goddess serves up eclectic cuisine with a New Orleans backbone.
-Expect to find vegan dishes alongside southern comfort food so there is something for everyone.
+Expect to find vegan dishes alongside southern comfort food, so there is something for everyone.
 Grab a table outside and try the sweet potato biscuits and wild mushroom gravy or the daily french toast.